brycedrennan/imaginAIry/README.md

   - This was a huge re-write which is why some features are not yet supported.
 On the plus side, refiners supports cutting edge features (SDXL, image prompts, etc) which will be added to imaginairy soon.
   - [self-attention guidance](https://github.com/SusungHong/Self-Attention-Guidance) which makes details of images more accurate
+- feature: better logging output: color, error handling
-- support for pytorch 2.0
+- feature: support for pytorch 2.0
-- deprecated: support for python 3.8
+- deprecated: support for python 3.8, 3.9
 - deprecated: support for torch 1.13
-- deprecated: support for sd 1.4, 2.0, 2.1
+- deprecated: support for Stable Diffusion versions 1.4, 2.0, and 2.1
-- broken: pix2pix editing, most samplers, some controlnets, and memory management
+- broken: most samplers, tile/details controlnet, and memory management

 ### Run API server and StableStudio web interface (alpha)
 Generate images via API or web interface.
 Much smaller featureset compared to the command line tool.